Government Engineering College, Hassan: GEON

 GECH Electronics Open hardware Network(GEON) is a Linux Users Group associated with FSMK.
 GEON is a group made by students of E&CE to learn and explore more about hardware electronics.
 It strive to implement the Open Hardware philosophy into Electronics as well as support the free and open-source ideology.
 It works towards design freedom in electronic hardware and promote use of libre tools in academics, research and our daily lives.

 GEON regularly conduct sessions, workshops and events where participants are involved in hands-on project developments, activities, and philosophical discussions.
 GEON was started in 2016 and currently it is having more than 50 active members.

 Gech Utsav

 Gech Utsav is the annual techno-cultural festival of GEC, Hassan.
 It is typically held in the first week of May.
 Competitive activities cover design events, treasure hunt, singing, rangoli, short-film making, face painting, quizzes, indoor and outdoor sports.

 Science Club activities

-Science Club activities are mainly conducted for newly admitted first year students to impart scientific fundamentals inorder to strengthen their abilities to perform well in their higher semesters.
+Science Club activities are mainly conducted for newly admitted first year students to impart scientific fundamentals to strengthen their abilities to perform well in their higher semesters.
 The Science club activities may be conducted every Friday afternoon under unique Friday activities like QUIZ, technical debates, pick and speak etc. It is conducted by Basic Science and English & Humanity departments.